-The Tampa Bay area has many art museums that people can go to and see many types of art.
-What some people may not know, is there are some other, more unconventional ways to look at art in the area, some of which are free!
-Next time you want to check out some art and do not want to spend the day inside a museum or spend a lot of money, visit some local stores or locations instead!
+The Tampa Bay area has plenty of cool art museums featuring all sorts of different types of art.
+What some people may not know, is there are also more unconventional ways to look at art in the area – some of which are free!

 Ulele is a local Tampa restaurant located on the Riverwalk just north of Downtown Tampa.
 It’s known for its fresh native-inspired food and beer.
 However, Ulele also has a lot of art from Tampa and around the world.
 There are stained glass panels from France, a horse sculpture from Peru and more!
 Even the tabletops are art, as Ulele commissioned them from a place in Seminole Heights.
 Outside the restaurant, is a collection of statues from Fairyland, a former theme park in Tampa.
 Here people will receive food that is a work of art while getting a chance to appreciate works of art!